-What is the difference between a licensed conveyancer and conveyancing solicitor in Hatch and Old Basing
+What is your number one tip for finding a conveyancing solicitor in Hatch and Old Basing

-We are selling our property in Hatch and Old Basing and the buyers lawyers are claiming that there is a risk of it being built on contaminated land.
-A local conveyancer would know this is not the case.
-It does beg the question why the purchasers are using an online conveyancing firm rather than a conveyancing solicitor in Hatch and Old Basing.
-Having lived in Hatch and Old Basing for 4 years we know that this is a non issue.
-Is it a good idea to get in touch with our local Authority to seek confirmation that the buyers are looking for.
+My wife and I are selling our property in Hatch and Old Basing and the buyers lawyers are claiming that there is a possibility that the property was constructed on contaminated land.
+A local lawyer would know this is not the case.
+It does beg the question why the buyers used a web based conveyancing practice as opposed to a conveyancing solicitor in Hatch and Old Basing.
+Having lived in Hatch and Old Basing for three years we know of no issue.
+Is it a good idea to get in touch with our local Authority to get clarification need.

-It sounds as though you may have a conveyancing lawyer currently acting for you.
-What do they say?
-You need to check with your lawyer before you do anything.
+It sounds as though you may have a conveyancing firm already.
+Are they able to advise?
+You should enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)

-Due to the guidance of my in-laws I had a survey completed on a house in Hatch and Old Basing ahead of appointing conveyancers.
-I have been informed that there is a flying freehold overhang to the property.
-My surveyor has said that some banks will not issue a mortgage on such a home.
+I opted to have a survey done on a property in Hatch and Old Basing before retaining solicitors.
+I have been informed that there is a flying freehold aspect to the house.
+The surveyor advised that some mortgage companies will not give a loan on this type of property.

 It varies from the lender to lender.
-Santander has different requirements for example to Nationwide.
-If you contact us we can look into this further via the appropriate lender.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Hatch and Old Basing.
+Santander has different requirements from Nationwide.
+Should you wish to call us we can investigate further via the relevant lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Hatch and Old Basing.
 Conveyancing may be slightly more expensive based on your lender's requirements.